 - How can we build on previous work and learnings (e.g., data models, modular approaches)?

-- What are success stories on how registries engagement membership to meet the registry goals?
+- What are success stories on how registries engage membership to meet the registry goals?

 - Registries must deal with multiple data issues such as the balance between de-identified data and data sharing while also ensuring patient privacy.